leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 # Macro 4.
 Saving elsewhere and dialog option
 So far, we always saved the image in the same folder as the original image.
 If this is not the desired outcome, it is possible to create a new folder or saving elsewhere completely.
 It is also sometimes needed to pretreat some images and not others.
 As such having a dialog option is critical.

 The simplest solution to save elsewhere is to ask the user for a result directory with getDirectory().
-It is then possible to clone the arborescence with a recursive macro (out of scope for level 1, though).
+It is then possible to clone the arborescence :deciduous_tree: with a recursive macro (out of scope for level 1, though).
 In the [Built-in Macro Functions](https://imagej.net/ij/developer/macro/functions.html), there is a File function that allows manipulation of folders, such as creation.
 Another nice option is to create a dialog window.
-This is easily done in ImageJ with the Dialog class, which allows to creation of and reading the dialog options and creates some choices/branching based on the user input.
+This is easily done in ImageJ with the Dialog class, which allows to creation of and reading of the dialog options and creates some choices/branching based on the user input.

 Macro 4.Square_selection.ijm demonstrates both options, better to try on the Macro 4 folder (very simple nuclear images):
 - it first asks where to save the images, then the directory to process